make-me/make-me/README.md

 * `raft`    - A configuration that prints the model on a "raft" or supporting surface for the model to rest on.

-You can copy any of those configs and modify the settings within then to tune your command line prints.
+You can copy any of those configs and modify the settings within them to tune your command line prints.

 Some settings of interest are: